Aaron Vanderpoel: United States Congress

 Vanderpoel was elected as a Jacksonian to the Twenty-third and Twenty-fourth Congresses (March 4, 1833 – March 3, 1837).
 He was an unsuccessful candidate for reelection in 1836 to the Twenty-fifth Congress.

 Vanderpoel was elected as a Democrat to the Twenty-sixth Congress (March 4, 1839 – March 3, 1841).
 He retired from Congress and settled in New York City.
 He served as judge of the superior court from 1842 to 1850.

 During his congressional service, he acquired the nickname of the "Kinderhook roarer" because of the power of his voice and his oratorical skills.

 Personal life

 Vanderpoel was married twice.
 The first time was to Harriet Baldwin on September 3, 1821, who died in April 1837.
 The second was to Ellen McBride on April 2, 1839.
 With Ellen, he had two children.

+Death and burial

 He died at his residence on 16th Street in New York City on July 18, 1870, and was interred in Woodlawn Cemetery.
 The funeral service for Vanderpoel was held at St. George's Church in Stuyvesant Square.